Skip to content

 Note: 51 credit hours of required Nursing Courses plus 3 credit hours of an upper division nursing course = 54 total credit hours.

-The clinical courses can only be completed with select partnership hospitals in Texas at this time.
+The clinical courses can only be completed with select Academic Partnerships Hospitals in Texas at this time.

 Courses, Schedules & Syllabi